Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Effective: Jan 1, 2018Same penalties as the underlying crime committed in person
+Effective: Jan 1, 2018Same penalty as the underlying offense

 View source